Janko Tipsarević: Political career

 In May 2023, four years after the end of his pro tennis career, Tipsarević became a member of the ruling Serbian Progressive Party (SNS) of president Aleksandar Vučić and spoke at an SNS rally on 26 May.
-He appeared on SNS coalition's list for the 2023 Belgrade City Assembly election and was elected to the City Assembly.
-He was re-elected again in the 2024 election.
+He appeared on the list of Serbia Must Not Stop for the 2023 Belgrade City Assembly election and was elected to the City Assembly.
+Tipsarević was re-elected in the 2024 election.

 Personal life

 During Tipsarević's professional tennis career, match commentators and press often brought up the player's love of classic literature as something unusual for a high-level athlete.
 His left arm features a tattooed quotation, in Japanese, from Dostoyevsky's The Idiot ("Beauty will save the world").
 He also has a Japanese tattoo on his right arm, representing the first two letters of the names of his father, his mother, his brother, and himself in katakana.
 According to US Open announcers Ted Robinson and John McEnroe, he also has a tattoo of a quote from Arthur Schopenhauer on his back.

 For two months during 2004, Tipsarević dated Serbian television presenter Mila Arsić, four years his senior.

 In 2007, he began a relationship with television presenter Biljana Šešević (Биљана Шешевић), one year his senior, reportedly meeting her while being interviewed for a local television program she hosted on the Novi Sad-based Delta TV.
 The couple announced their engagement following Tipsarević's proposal during a November 2009 vacation on the Maldives.
 They married on 4 July 2010 in a civil ceremony at the S-Club hospitality venue in Jakovo with 300 guests in attendance, including Tipsarević's Davis Cup teammates Novak Djokovic, Viktor Troicki, and Nenad Zimonjić.
 The day after the wedding, Tipsarević was off to Split to play in a Davis Cup quarterfinal tie versus Croatia.
 The couple's first child, a girl Emili, was born on 17 January 2014.
 They also have a son, Noa, born on 23 May 2020.

 In 2015, Tipsarević's sister-in-law Jovana Šešević (his wife's sister) married Tipsarević's coach Rainer Schüttler, another former top 10 player.

 Tipsarević enjoys DJing and is also a fan of the football club FC Barcelona.
 In March 2011, Tipsarević mentioned that he reads the Bible and takes an interest in religion, although he is an atheist.